 UVM Field Naturalists

 Sean worked and studied across the continent as a wildlife biologist, keeping company with more hawks, owls, puffins, and songbirds than people.
 His research landed him in the Greater Yellowstone Ecosystem in the northern Rockies, where he came to understand that the biggest barrier to conservation isn’t a lack of research, but a lack of nature literacy and healthy relationships with our natural landscapes.
 As a Yellowstone wildlife guide, Sean brought guests to the threshold of wolf dens and the heart of grizzy country.
 Though he still leads expeditions to these wild places regularly, he recently swam back to his Vermont headwaters to complete UVM’s Field Naturalist and Ecological Planning graduate program.
-Now fully re-rooted in his homeland, Sean works as Staff Naturalist at North Branch Nature Center in Montpelier, where he directs natural history and citizen science programs.
-Sean is now grateful to work with fellow Vermonters through VMN as a trip leader in Williston and as a program coordinator in the Winooski Headwaters chapter.
+Now fully re-rooted in his homeland, Sean works as the Director of Natural History Programing at North Branch Nature Center in Montpelier, where he directs natural history and citizen science programs.
+Sean is now grateful to work with fellow Vermonters through VMN as a trip leader in Williston and as a program coordinator in the VMN Winooski Headwaters Chapter.